mephistolist/godev/README.md

 vmstat
 echo Works!
 ```
-If we have configured both the inventory and commands.txt file correctly, you can run it from the directory:
+If we have configured both the inventory and commands.txt file correctly, like so:
 ```
 $ time godev -f /home/user/commands.txt
 ======================================